Nik Storonsky

-Nik Storonskiy (born 21 July 1984) is a British billionaire entrepreneur and technology executive of Russian origin.
+Nikolay Nikolayevich Storonsky (born 21 July 1984) is a British billionaire entrepreneur and technology executive.
 He is the co-founder and CEO of Revolut, and the founder of venture capital firm QuantumLight.

 Early life and career

-Storonskiy was born on 21 July 1984 in Dolgoprudny, a town located about 20 kilometers north of Moscow's city centre.
+Nikolay Nikolayevich Storonsky was born on 21 July 1984 in Dolgoprudny, in what was then the Russian SFSR of the Soviet Union.

-As a child, Storonskiy boxed and swam, becoming a state champion later at his university.
-He is a kite surfer and a mountaineer in his free time.
-He started reading books on economics and business when he was six.
+As a child, he took up boxing and swimming, later becoming a state champion during his university years.
+He began reading books on economics and business at the age of six.

-He completed his master's degree in general and applied physics at the Moscow Institute of Physics and Technology in 2007.
-He graduated with another master's in applied economics and finance at New Economic School in Moscow in 2007 as well.
+He completed a master's degree in general and applied physics at the Moscow Institute of Physics and Technology in 2007.
+The same year, he also earned a master's degree in applied economics and finance from the New Economic School.

-Storonskiy moved to England in 2006 to start his career as an equity derivatives trader at Lehman Brothers in London, and later moved on to work at Credit Suisse where he continued until 2013.
-Storonskiy acquired British citizenship in 2013.
+Storonsky moved to England in 2006 to begin his career as an equity derivatives trader at Lehman Brothers in London, and later joined Credit Suisse, where he remained until 2013.